After Beowulf - Year 5/6 - ink on paper

 We are all a product of the choices we make.

 Our teachers plan an interesting and enjoyable curriculum to stimulate children's curiosity, 'botheredness' and their desire to learn; this is the first port of call in supporting excellent pupil behaviour.
-Through a broad and balanced curriculum and a skilled staff of knowledgeable professionals, we expect that all of our children can choose to learn and achieve and to be useful and kind to other people and the environment.
+Through a broad and balanced curriculum and a skilled staff of knowledgeable professionals, we expect that all of our children can choose to care for themselves through learning and achievement.
+And that they can also be useful and kind to other people and the environment.